 Lisa Gray is an Amazon #1, Washington Post, and Wall Street Journal bestselling author.
 She previously worked as the Chief Scottish Football Writer at the Press Association and books columnist at the Daily Record Saturday Magazine.
 Her debut novel, Thin Air, was a Washington Post and Wall Street Journal bestseller and was Amazon.com’s third-bestselling Kindle eBook of 2019.
-Bad Memory was a Wall Street Journal bestseller and longlisted for the McIlvanney Prize), was followed by Dark Highway and Lonely Hearts, the third and fourth books in the Jessica Shaw series.
-In 2022, Lisa wrote her first standalone thriller, The Dark Room, and a new thriller, To Die For, is coming this October.
+Bad Memory, a Wall Street Journal bestseller (and longlisted for the McIlvanney Prize), was followed by Dark Highway and Lonely Hearts, the third and fourth books in the Jessica Shaw series.
+In 2022, Lisa wrote her first standalone thriller, The Dark Room, and a new thriller, To Die For, is coming this summer.
 Lisa now writes full-time.

 Lisa Gray was born and grew up in Glasgow, Scotland.
 Before she was a writer, she was a reader.
 Her formative years were spent dragging her dad around every library in the city in search of the latest instalment in the Sweet Valley High and Point Horror series.
 She would then read late into the night, often by the glow of the streetlight outside her bedroom window, when she should have been fast asleep.

 At the age of eleven, Lisa decided she wanted to be a journalist as it seemed like a more realistic way of getting paid to write for a living than being an author (although she did want a job with Just Seventeen or Smash Hits so she could interview celebs, which wasn’t really very realistic at all…) She spent two years studying Journalism at Cardonald College in her late teens, and still really wanted to write features for magazines.
 But she ended up becoming a sports reporter kind of by accident instead.